 After all, Prevention is always better than cure, right?!

-So whether you’ve been a victim, is a potentially risky target for attacks or you simply want to protect your website, here’s a totally comprehensive take on all the ways you can detect & prevent Negative SEO from destroying your web life;
+So whether you’ve been a victim, are a potentially risky target for attacks, or you simply want to protect your website, here’s a totally comprehensive take on all the ways you can detect & prevent Negative SEO from destroying your web life;

 Well then, what are you waiting for?